FrankShi9/frankshi9.github.io/_pages/about.md

 ## News
 [Jan.
 2024] Our paper: Automatic damage detection of pavement through DarkNet analysis of digital, infrared, and multi-spectral dynamic imaging images is published in MDPI Sensors! \
-[May.
-2023] Our paper: Realtime Mask Detection of Kitchen Staff Using YOLOv5 and Edge Computing is preprinted in ICCCR 2023 Conference Proceedings! \
+[Mar.
+2023] Our paper: Realtime Mask Detection of Kitchen Staff Using YOLOv5 and Edge Computing is published in ICCCR 2023 Conference Proceedings! \
 [Dec.
 2022] Our paper: Deep Learning Based Infrared Thermal Image Analysis of Complex Pavement Defect Conditions Considering Seasonal Effect is published in MDPI Sensors!

 ## Publications